ADDITIONAL Information by Topic

 Only in extreme and unique circumstances will any variation be made from the Child Support Guidelines.

-Community Legal Education publishes a helpful guide on child support and the child support guidelines.
-Click here if you wish to review this document.
+Community Legal Education (“CLE”) and Steps to Justice (“STJ”) both publish a helpful guide on child support and the child support guidelines.
+Click here if you wish to review the CLE document, or click here for STJ.

 Off-set Child Support in Shared or Split Parenting